google/WebFundamentals/src/content/en/fundamentals/design-and-ux/typography/variable-fonts/index.md

 lowercase “n”.

 <figure>   <img src="images/Amstelvar-Ital-axis.png" alt="Example of the Weight
-Axes for the typeface Amstelvar">   <figcaption>Amstelvar's Regular "n", (12 point, regular weight, normal width), and future 12 point, regular weight, normal width, italic l.c."n" contours.  </figcaption> </figure>
+Axes for the typeface Amstelvar">

-<aside class="note">strong>Note:/strong>span> This is illustrating the
+<figcaption>Amstelvar's Regular "n", (12
-<capability in variables to, instead of interpolating, substitute one contour
+point, regular weight, normal width), and future 12 point, regular weight, normal width, italic l.c."n" contours.  </figcaption> </figure>

-<for another, here on the "ital" axis.
+Note: This is illustrating the capability in variables to, instead of interpolating substitute one contour for another, here on the "ital" axis.

-Image: David Berlow, type designer and typographer at Font Bureau.</span></aside>
+Image: David Berlow, type designer and typographer at Font Bureau.

 In variable fonts, this is solved by using the registered Italic axis.
 If the user selects it, this axis changes from Roman to the new Italic structure as if